 STEP 1: A pseudo-random binary sequence is generated with the help of a small image like part of the image of ECG sensor image.
 Means any image can be used as a cryptographic security key.
 Another key like sound frequency of patient can be used for a cryptographic key for algorithm or material of a mixture of various metal touches to the sensor can be used for cryptographic security key just like biometric way.
 As Mathematically, an image can be considered as a function of 2 variables, f(x, y), where x and y are spatial coordinates and the value of the function at given pair of coordinates (x, y) is called the intensity value.
 The programming counterpart of such a function could be a one or two-dimensional array.
-The first row of this twodimensional array can be used as key generated from the same image used for the cryptographic purpose.
+The first row of this two-dimensional array can be used as key generated from the same image used for the cryptographic purpose.
 For more criticality, a random number can be generated to choose the row from the array because the first-row idea can be hacked.
 But in GA for population limits can be decided for population and for a number of digits through fitness function from rows of the array from image processing.
+Two images can be used for intermixing of arrays to increase the population at sending and receiving end for heterogenous environment.

-STEP 2: Fitness function like converting first row bit into a decimal number and the new decimal number generated by this process can be divided by hundred to reduce the bit size to convert this number back into binary and can be used as the population of cryptographic keys.
-For other fitness function, further new expression can be used as per requirement of key size.

-STEP 3: The generated string or population is divided into two halves.

-STEP 4: On the selected string crossover operation is performed to achieve good randomness among the key.

-STEP 5: After crossover operation, the bits of the string are swapped again to permute the bit values.

-STEP 6: The same process is iterated two times.
+- STEP 2.
+Matrix from sound programming computation can be used as key if image is not available. - STEP 3: Fitness function like converting first row bit into a decimal number and the new decimal number generated by this process can be divided by hundred or more as per optimality factor after experimentation to reduce the bit size to convert this number back into binary and can be used as the population of cryptographic keys.
+For other fitness function, further new expression can be used as per requirement of key size. - STEP 4: The generated string or population is divided into two halves. - STEP 5: On the selected string crossover operation is performed to achieve good randomness among the key. - STEP 6: After crossover operation, the bits of the string are swapped again to permute the bit values. - STEP 7: The same process is iterated two times.